casperschipper/font_highlight/README.md

 # What is this ?

-a snippet of javascript to help find fonts in https://researchcatalogue.net expositons.
+A snippet of Javascript to help find fonts in https://researchcatalogue.net expositions.

 # How to use